2024

 • Have the teammate, who can see, guide their blindfolded partner through the minefield via verbal instructions.

-• If you wish to challenge them, allow more than one pair on the minefield at the same time – and make it a race.
+• If you wish to challenge them, allow more than one pair on the minefield at a time—and make it a race.

 Minefield will test employees’ communication skills, their patience, and their ability to thrive (and work together) under pressure.